pypa/packaging.python.org/source/tutorial.rst

 Currently, there are two viable options for creating isolated Python environments, :ref:`virtualenv` and `pyvenv`_.

-`pyvenv`_ is available in Python 3.3 and Python 3.4, but only started installing :ref:`pip`, by default, in Python 3.4.  :ref:`virtualenv` is functional for Python 2.6 thru Python 3.4.
+`pyvenv`_ is available in Python 3.3 and Python 3.4, but only in Python 3.4 :ref:`pip` is installed by default. :ref:`virtualenv` is functional for Python 2.6 thru Python 3.4 and :ref:`pip` is installed by default.

 The basic problem being addressed with virtual environments is one of dependencies and versions, and indirectly permissions.
 Imagine you have an